kushlku/kushlku.github.io/_includes/hobbies.md

-# Hobbies & Interests

-Outside my academic and professional pursuits, I love enjoying the simple pleasures of life.
+Outside of my academic and professional pursuits, I love enjoying the simple pleasures of life.

 ---